gsisaoki/FSErasing/README.md

 ## Dataset
 ### Downloading the dataset
-You can download the detailed face semantic labels (with 25 classes) for FaceSynthetics dataset [^1] from the link below.
+You can download the detailed face semantic labels (with 25 classes) for [FaceSynthetics dataset](https://github.com/microsoft/FaceSynthetics) [^1] from the link below.

 [Google Drive]()

 Note that the face images and landmark labels are **NOT** included in our distributed files.
-They are available for download at [the official repository of FaceSynthetics](https://github.com/microsoft/FaceSynthetics) (full dataset of 100,000 images).
+They are available for download at the official GitHub repository of [FaceSynthetics](https://github.com/microsoft/FaceSynthetics) (full dataset of 100,000 images).

 ### Dataset layout
 The detailed face semantic labels are contained in a single .zip file.